tinatlewisl/Tina-Lewis/content/en/home/experience.md

         Responsibilities include:

         * Worked on 50+ consulting projects on fields such as: Engineering, Social Sciences, Natural Sciences, Hotel Management, Linguistics.
-        * Assisted clients at each of the fundamental statistical modeling steps: defining scope of project, design of experiment, data quality control, data analysis andm visualization, results interpretation and writing for journal publication, technical report and grant proposal.
+        * Assisted clients at each of the fundamental statistical modeling steps: defining scope of project, design of experiment, data quality control, data analysis and visualization, results interpretation and writing for journal publication, technical report and grant proposal.
-        * Met one-on-one with clients to help with computer code and running statistical analysis and machine learning projects using R, SAS, SPSS, MATLAB and SQL.
+        * Met one-on-one with clients to help with running statistical analysis and machine learning projects using R, SAS, MATLAB and SQL.
-        * Projects include social network analysis, power analysis and sample size calculation for complex experimental designs, analysis of large time series data, analysis on datasets with missing values, evaluation metrics engineering.
+        * Projects include social network analysis, sample size calculation for complex experimental designs, analysis of large time series data, analysis on datasets with missing values, metrics engineering.
-        * Co-authored the free manual titled "Introduction to the Statistical Software R", providing a quick introduction to R for the use of faculty and students at Purdue University.
+        * Co-authored the free manual titled "Introduction to the Statistical Software R", to provide a quick introduction to R for the use of faculty and students at Purdue University.
 ---